 Students may pursue these goals by taking IEOP Skill classes (see below) or by requesting to enroll in IEOP’s Exit Program.

-IEOP offers courses in Grammar, Reading, Writing, and Listening/Speaking for Level 1 students depending on enrollment numbers.
+After taking the placement test, students are placed in one of four levels — Beginner, Intermediate, High Intermediate, or High.
+IEOP offers courses in Grammar, Reading, Writing, and Listening/Speaking for Level 1 (Beginner) students depending on enrollment numbers.

 Grammar classes review and teach structures of English language so that you can use them correctly in writing and speaking.
 The grammar structures studied are based on learner outcomes for that grammar level.
-Lower level classes focus on grammar for spoken English.
-Upper level classes focus on grammar for academic purposes, including analyzing grammar in outside reading.
+Lower level classes (Beginner & Intermediate) focus on grammar for spoken English.
+Upper level classes (High Intermediate and High) focus on grammar for academic purposes, including analyzing grammar in outside reading.

 Listening and Speaking